| Title: | Affinity Propagation Clustering |

 see details below |

-functions provide plotting of heatmaps from several
+The heatmap functions provide plotting of heatmaps from several

 different types of input object.
 The implementation is similar to the standard

-graphics function heatmap
+graphics function heatmap.

-Plotting heatmaps via the plot
+Plotting heatmaps via the plot command as available in previous

 versions of this package is still available for backward